xabackus/Renewable-Energy-Systems/README.md

 - **`model.pdf`**: Documentation of the unit commitment model used in this project.
 This document provides an in-depth explanation of the sets, parameters, variables, objective function, and constraints used in the MILP formulation.

-- **`settings.py`**: Illustrates the effect on the solution gap of changing each of Gurobi's cut settings
+- **`settings.py`**: Illustrates the effect on the solution gap of changing each of Gurobi's cut settings.
+While the actual effect of changing a given setting depends on your precise unit commitment problem, it is always the same settings that have some effect, since they are the settings used in solving UC problems.
+Thus, this table is useful for getting an idea of what settings you should experiment on changing.

 ## Installation
 To get started with this project, follow these steps: